ashlink11/llvm-project/ash-notes/plan.md

     - standalone
     - toy
     - transform
-6. review LLVM infrastructure
+6. review LLVM infrastructure (some done; todo)
   - core components
   - tools
   - modules
-  - directory layout
+  - directory layout of a project (can only figure out when i finally run my first project with CMake) (some done; todo)
     - which dir has source code? `.c` and `.cpp`
     - which has bitcode? `.bc`
     - where are the header files? `.h`
     - which has IR `.ll`